 Plumbing is one of the most important systems you have in your home, and knowing how to identify warning signs before you encounter major repairs is important.
 Many plumbing problems can be avoided, but it’s important to know when you’re going to need a plumber.
 While you may be able to handle toilet clogs and simple leaks, there are many more issues that will require a professional plumbing service.
-In this article we’ll review the signs to watch out for that indicate it when it’s time to call a professional plumber.
+Here are five signs to watch out for that tell you when it’s time to call a professional plumber.

 1. Low Water Pressure

 A decrease in your water pressure can really disrupt your day.
-Noticing that your showers are taking twice as long because of the lack of pressure in your shower head?
-Maybe you’re unable to do the dishes in a timely manner due to your slow, low pressure faucets.
+Are your showers taking twice as long because of the lack of pressure in your shower head?
+Maybe you’re unable to do the dishes in a timely manner due to your slow, low-pressure faucets.
 If your bathroom and kitchen faucets are steadily dropping in water pressure, you may have a clogged aerator.

 The faucet aerator helps to add air to your faucets while reducing the amount of water flow.
 A properly working aerator reduces your water output while maintaining the pressure level.
 Sediment and waste can build up in your faucet’s aerator over time.
 To clear this, start off by cutting the water supply to your sink.
-Once you’ve turned the hot and cold water lines off, you can then begin removing the aerator from the end of your faucet.
+Once you’ve turned the hot and cold water lines off, you can then remove the aerator from the end of your faucet and clean it.

 If this isn’t the problem, you may have a water leak or a broken pipe somewhere within your plumbing system.
-Start contacting plumbing companies immediately to have a licensed professional identify your issue.
+Start contacting plumbing companies immediately to have a licensed professional identify the problem.

 2. Septic Odor

-Should the trap or vent not be working properly this can lead to low or high pressure in the drains.
-High pressure in the drains can force sewer gas to escape through toilets.
-Should this happen you’ll smell a pungent odor that is an unpleasant mixture of bacteria and sewer gas.
+Should the trap or vent not be working properly, it can lead to low or high pressure in the drains.
+High pressure in the drains can force sewer gas to escape through toilets, causing a pungent odor that’s an unpleasant mixture of bacteria and sewer gas.
 Low pressure leads to siphoning in the traps whenever you drain your plumbing fixtures.
-Should the traps be dry, this will lead to sewer gas venting directly into the house.
-Should this be the case you’ll need the help of a Houston plumber to disconnect the vent pipes within your home, and to clean your vents.
+If the traps become dry, sewer gas will leak directly into the house.
+If you smell sewer gas in your home, you’ll need the help of a plumber to disconnect the vent pipes and clean them.

 3. Gas Odor

-hearing a hissing or whistling sound near a gas line
+- Hissing or whistling sounds near a gas line

 4. Slow Drainage